 Photo of Saint Aidan

-The Anglican Catholic Church is the Canadian Province of the Traditional Anglican Communion.
+The Anglican Catholic Church is the Canadian Province of the Traditional Anglican Church.
 "Anglican" simply means "English" in Latin.
 Our branch of the Catholic Church is as old as the Roman Catholic branch and nearly as old as the eastern catholic, or Orthodox branch of the universal Church.
 Legend suggests that Joseph of Arimathea brought the catholic faith to England and that Aristobulus was consecrated the first Anglican bishop by Saint Paul before St. Peter reached Rome.

 Historic documents list three Anglican bishops as in attendance at the Council of Nicea in 325.